diproray/music_visualizer/DEVELOPMENT.md

 ## #3 Friday 04/20/2018
 1. The Moving Graph Visualization works nicely.
 Added colour for background and random colours for graph edges.
 Seems to work fine.
-2. [UNSOLVED/PARTIALLY SOLVED] Problem faced: I will be doing a few different types of visualizations.
+2. [SOLVED] Problem faced: I will be doing a few different types of visualizations.
 I wanted to implement OOP design by separating them into classes.
 However, openFrameworks elements like of draw functions, ofSoundplayer etc. can only be implemented in ofApp.
 I'm yet to figure out a way to "compartmentalize" these visualizations.
 [Edit: I am using Application States in ofApp.cpp to take care of this for now.
 See (5).]
+[New edit: Solved!
+I had to include ofMain.h which I was not doing!]
 3. Moving Graph Visualization code added to repository and documentation added.
 4. Looking into FFT Transform for audio files.
 I plan to make a visualization for this, which will take in input from the laptop microphone and execute the transformation and visualization in real time.
 5. Thought about how I could solve my problem of separating into classes.
 Trying that didn't work.
 Separating them into different files didn't work either.
 So I decided to create Application States for each visualization and the menu.
 The Application State guides which functions are to be run.